 In other words, while you define a key and actionable objective.
-This objective is what in the now will get you going to get you closer to achieve the vision set 10 ahead from now.
+This objective is what in the now will get you going to get you closer to achieving the vision set 10 ahead from now.

 You also need to make it achievable.
-Indeed, most people think that to make people act you have to set reasonable goals.
+Indeed, most people think that to make people act; you have to set reasonable goals.

 However, we’ll leave the big hairy audacious goal to the vision statement.
 While, we’ll let the mission statement be more realistic, as it needs to set things in motion.